-Difference between Physical and Human Capital

-Basis Physical Capital Human Capital It is intangible, built in the body and mind of its owner.
-It is not sold in the market, only its services are sold.
-Nature It is tangible and can be easily sold in the market like any other commodity.
+Diffe rence between Physica al and Human Capital Basis Physical Capital Human Capital Nature easily sold in the market and mind of its owner like any other commodity. sold in the market, on services are sold.
 Ownership It is separable from its owner.
+It is inseparable from its owner.
 Mobility It is completely mobile between countries except some artificial trade restrictions.
-It is not perfectly mobile between countries as movement is restricted by nationality and culture.
+It is not perfectly mobile between countries as m is restricted by national culture.
 Formation It can be built even through imports.
 It is to be done through conscious policy formulations.
 Benefit It creates only private benefit.
 It creates both private and social benefits.